 Fort Hill takes control in final two innings to run-rule Mountain Ridge

 Apr.
-27—CUMBERLAND — After three innings, it was anyone's game at Washington Middle School between Fort Hill and Mountain Ridge.
+28—CUMBERLAND — After three innings, it was anyone's game at Washington Middle School on Friday between Fort Hill and Mountain Ridge.

 Leading 7-6 in the fourth, the Sentinels (7-6, 4-4 WestMAC) scored nine unanswered runs to win 16-6 in five innings.